daveTheOldCoder/godot-radial-progress-indicator/README.md

 ## Demo

 The repository includes a demo of the plugin.
-To use the demo, import a Godot project using the contents of the **demo/** folder, and follow the Installation instructions above.
+To use the demo, create a new folder RadialProgressIndicatorDemo containing the contents of the **demo/** folder.
+Copy the subfolder **addons/radial_progress/** into that folder.
+Then use the Godot Project Manager to import a Godot project using the contents of the RadialProgressIndicatorDemo folder.